cburdine/materials-ml-workshop/_sources/neural_networks/neural_network_applications.md

 $$n \lambda = 2 d\sin(\theta)$$

-where $\lambda$ is the wavelength of the incident beam, $n$ is an integer (the diffraction order), and $d$ is the distance between two planes of atoms in the material.
+where $\lambda$ is the wavelength of the incident beam, $n$ is a small integer (the diffraction order), and $d$ is the distance between two planes of atoms in the material.

 ![bragg_diffraction_law](bragg_diffraction_law.png)